Andrettin/Wyrmsun/readme.txt

 - Deactivated the building construction buttons for the Westward Migration mission, as they served no purpose (the player starts with 0 resources and thus cannot build anything) and could help confuse the player.
 - Added information in Westward Migration's introduction that no buildings can be constructed and no units can be trained during the scenario.
 - The Battle of Magetobria quest now gives 2 technology points instead of 1.
+- Improvements to the text of the On the Vanaquisl and Westward Migration quests.

 * Units
 - Fixed bug which caused archers to throw arrows when doing their melee attack against buildings.